 The initial distribution system consisted of a single 8" pipe from the reservoir south on Church Street to Main Street.
 From there it was distributed to residents along the route.
 While early records are not as readily available as they are today, the system continued to expand through the years.

 Not too long after the system was first built, the need for more water than the springs could deliver on a regular basis forced the town fathers to drill a well to supplement the spring's supply of water.
 The system operated for many years utilizing the springs during the wet season, and the well whenever the springs did not generate a sufficient supply of water.

 Our water and sewer systems are operated by our staff.
 Many tests are performed in our 'in house' lab.
-In addition to these tests, many tests are also run for us at an out-side laboratory.
+In addition to these tests, many tests are also run for us at a certified outside laboratory as required by DEP.